BayoDev/Sanco_8000/CUSTOM_UTILITIES/sanco_serial/README.md

 While inside the MAIN_LOOP the program will keep reading incoming characters from the serial port until one of three values are received:

 - 0x18 : signals RCX62 to close the program (no more files to receive)
-- 0x02 : A file is about to be transmitted and RCX62 enter the RECEIVE_MODE
+- 0x02 : A file is about to be transmitted and RCX62 enters the RECEIVE_MODE
 - 0x12 : ?

 ## RECEIVE_MODE